SATURDAY 19 OCTOBER

 CRAFTING YOUR CRIME NOVEL WITH DINUKA MCKENZIE

-10AM - 1PM TATHRA BEACH HOUSE
+9:30AM - 1:30PM TATHRA BEACH HOUSE

-In this four-hour workshop, Dinuka will take participants through what makes a crime novel work, with specific focus on writing believable antagonists and generating forward momentum within the narrative.
+Join Dinuka McKenzie as she breaks down the key elements underpinning compelling crime fiction, and how a crime writer’s toolkit can benefit your work-in-progress, whatever genre you are writing in.
+Dinuka will take participants through what makes a crime novel work, with specific focus on writing believable antagonists and generating forward momentum within the narrative.
 With writing exercises and plenty of time for questions, this workshop is suitable for early-stage writers working on a crime fiction manuscript (mystery, thriller or suspense).

 ABOUT THE AUTHOR